 I got up packed my things, got on my bicycle and started cycling towards Cloppenburg, I was on my final legs before reaching home.

 For every pedal stroke, I took, I got closer and closer to the Netherlands.
-In Cloppenburg I stopped for food and drinks, I always have to make sure that I am always fully hydrated and have enough food in your stomach.
+In Cloppenburg I stopped for food and drinks, I always have to make sure that I am always fully hydrated and have enough food in my stomach.

 The closer I got to the border the landscape changed canals appeared with canal locks, the landscape became flatter.
 I got to the border, I read about a border crossing that is a bike path that was where I wanted to cross and I found it – did this little video.